wcr3/BDR-LIMBS/README.md

 The project is built on Node.js and interfaces with a server-side SQL database of tools, components, and parts.
 By running on Yale's Spinup Self-Service server platform, the inventory can be accessed and edited by any permitted users from any system on Yale's network.

 Note that, at the moment, this repository is a proof-of-concept, and no Spinup server exists.

+## Note
+The scope of this project has somewhat grown to a server routing system with LIMBS as an initial showcase.
+For that reason I'll probably move it to a more aptly names Repo at some point.